IhChowdhury/sampleSpringRestApi/README.md

   **Note: 1.
 To see data using get request you have to first insert an user<br/>
           2. To run this project you have to first create database using ""sample_rest".<br/>
           3. No need to create any table.

+To create executable jar to deplloy an tomcat server-
+  1. Go to project directory and open command window
+  2. Now type mvn clean install, it will create a executable jar file in target folder. if you want to create war file just add <code>\<packaging>war\</packaging></code> in pom.xml

+to deploy in tomcat server you can see this site: https://www.baeldung.com/spring-boot-war-tomcat-deploy